alexandru/alexn.org/_posts/2022-05-13-oop-vs-type-classes-part-1-ideology.md

 > With parametric polymorphism, coupled with Type Classes, the types dictate the implementation — and this intuition, that the signature describes precisely what the implementation does, is what static FP developers call "_parametricity_"

-And as we shall see, this gives rise to one of the biggest ideological clashes in computer programming.
+And as we shall see, this gives rise to one of the biggest ideological clashes in computer programming, being right up there with Vim vs Emacs, or tabs vs spaces 😎

 ## Ideological clash